caloni/journal/journal.md

 # Novos Atalhos Aprendidos no Vim
 2012-06-09 computer

 Sempre é bom reler as referências e tentar melhorar o que já está bom.
-No momento minha inspiração é o excelente Vim: From Essentials to Mastery, uma coleção de slides bem-humorada que a cada releitura fornece dicas importantes para aprimorar o dia-a-dia com um dos editores mais poderosos do planeta.
+No momento minha inspiração é o excelente Vim: From Essentials to Mastery, uma coleção de slides bem-humorada que a cada releitura fornece dicas importantes para aprimorar o dia a dia com um dos editores mais poderosos do planeta.

 A lista abaixo é pessoal e, como disse Bram Moolenar, "You should not try to learn every command an editor offers.
 That would be a complete waste of time.
 Most people only need to learn 10 to 20 percent of the commands for their work.
 But it's a different set of commands for everybody" (grifo meu).